EcomGraduates/KnowledgeBaseApiModule/readme.md

 4. Unpack the zip file.
 5. Remove the zip file.

+## Credits
+This module was originally created by [jtorvald](https://github.com/jtorvald/) and has been extended with additional features by EcomGraduates.
+The original repository can be found at: https://github.com/jtorvald/freescout-knowledge-api

 ## Contributing

 Feel free to add your own features by sending a pull request.